yunzhuqing/memomind/README.md

    - Click on any note in the sidebar to view/edit it
    - Use the "Preview" button to see the rendered markdown
    - Delete notes using the "Delete" button

+4. **Use the File Manager**
+   - Click the "Files" tab to access file management
+   - Upload files (images, videos, PDFs, text, markdown)
+   - Create folders to organize your files
+   - Search and filter files by type
+   - Download or delete files as needed

 ### Markdown Features